makrai/notes/futrell-2501-linguists-stopped-worrying.md

     (Mandelkern and Linzen, 2024; Lederman and Mahowald, 2024), this is not the
 * clear: LMs have learned nontrivial formal linguistic patterns better than
 * LMs have learned “the real thing”—that is, the thing that we care about, as
-  * eg how languages are learned, how they are processed, how and why they vary, and where they come from
+  * eg how langs are learned, how they are processed, how and why they vary, and where they come from

-# 3 The success of LMs is interesting for the science of language
+# 3 The success of LMs is interesting for the science of lang

-because
+* organization
-  1. there should be parallels between engin artifs like LMs and human language
+  1. there should be parallels between engin artifs like LMs and human lang
-  1. the success of LMs in learning from text upends [turn OBJ upside down] ways of thinking that are deeply ingrained in generative linguistics and parts of cognitive science
+  1. the success of LMs in learning from text upends [turn OBJ upside down] ways of thinking that are deeply ingrained in generative ling and parts of cognitive science
   1. LMs arose from statistical and probabilistic trads in ling, to a large ext.
-    * LMs aren’t alien invaders into linguistics from engineering.
+    * LMs aren’t alien invaders into ling from engineering.
 Rather,
     * they are tools similar to those that have long been used to answer fundamentally linguistic questions.

 ## 3.1 Parallels between engineering models and cognition

-* It is rare in the history of science for a scientific theory to turn out as disconnected from a corresp engin applic as formal generative linguistics has turned out to be for LMs.
-We believe this has happened primarily because of a difference in goals between generative linguistics and LMing, with
-* A historical parallel is informative.
-In the
+* vision, there is strong precedent for the idea that neural networks developed purely for practical applications can tell us a great deal about cognition as it is implemented in the brain.
+* Hubel and Wiesel (1959) discovered that early processing of visual information is performed by neurons that are selectively responsive to edges in the visual input.
+After this discovery, the
-  * early 19th century, while
+  * why early visual processing works this way.
-    Newtonian mechanics did not provide a theory that answered pressing questions about the increasingly complex machines
-  * steam engines.
-Carnot (1824) developed an effective theory of such engines using a new ad-hoc concept of ‘moment of activity’, which eventually developed into the idea of entropy (Clausius, 1865).
-This concept had to be discovered through engineering because the focus of purely theoretical physics was on understanding fundamental mechanics through mathematical methods of increasing elegance.
-  * And yet from the practical project of understanding steam engines emerged a family of concepts that some theoretical physicists now view as more fundamental than even matter itself (Wheeler, 1989).
-* linguistic theory: a similar narrowness in focus, which led it away from considering complex systems for dealing with language.
-* LMs are, at bottom, models of the stream of language that is proded/compred
-* theories: language use, production, comprehension, learning, cognition genly
-* Generative linguistics:
-  how to build a language, conceived of as an abstract mental structure that gives rise to a mapping between meaning (that is, a logical form or conceptual–intensional representation) and form (that is, a phonological form or sensorimotor representation) (Chomsky, 1995, 2005; Adger, 2003;
-  Hornstein+ 2005).
-* Stabler (1983): confusion within the field as to whether or not generative linguistic theories are intended to be theories
+  * Olshausen and Field (1996),
+    building on information-theory-inspired intuitions from Barlow (1961, 1989),
+    * edge detectors resembling those found in the visual cortex were the generic solution to the problem of representing visual information accurately in a neural network under a constraint that only a small number of units should be active (that is, a sparsity constraint, arising ultimately from a power constraint on neural firing).
+  * Even better explanation—
+    both in the sense of explanatory depth and predictive accuracy— came from the engineering of artificial visual systems, in particular the development
+    * AlexNet, a large (for the time) hierarchical convolutional neural network for image classification (Krizhevsky+ 2012).
+    * Yamins+ (2014) showed that this architecture, when trained to do object recognition, not only developed edge filters in its early layers, but also receptive fields in later layers corresponding to later layers of visual processing in the primate brain.
+The overall picture that emerges from
+      * ie the neuronal organization of visual processing is determined by the function of finding a sparse code to identify and manipulate objects in the environment, a function largely shared between biological and artificial systems.
+  * ie artificial system provided guiding insights for understanding the natur sys
+    * ? extent to which deep neural networks are the best model of human vision (see Bowers+ 2023, for a more skeptical take along with spirited replies),
+      * agreement: this research program has been fruitful.
+* lang processing, where
-  * of the representations used by the brain during processing, as opposed
+  * the internal representations developed by LMs are predictive of activation patterns in lang areas of the brain (Goldstein+ 2022;
-  * that constrain possible language.
-He concludes that
-  * Chomsky and others often conflated theories of grammar and theories of mental representation and processing,
-* gen ling cont: it was claimed that this kind of analysis must take center stage in the science of language, preceding any analysis of more complex systems for language processing, use, or learning, since these systems
-  * the latter must operate in ways that make reference to the abstract structures of language (Chomsky, 1965, Ch.
-1).
-* gen ling has had a huge influence on the engin: programming language design.
-  * (often contextfree) grammars and parsers, as a way of linking a stream of
-  * the ‘esoteric dialects’ spoken by ‘elaborate machines’ in the Nabokov quote that starts this section.
-* insights to be gained now from the analysis of messy, complex, practical syss, just as happened in physics
+  Caucheteux+ 2023; Hosseini+ 2024b; Rathi+ 2024), and
+  * predictability as estimated by a LM is an important factor in studies that predict neural activity (Stanojevíc+ 2023; Zhao+ 2025).
+The picture is
+  * not yet as clear as it is in vision—this is an area of active research, and
+  * no animal models we can use to get the plentiful high-resolution controlled neural data we would like—but there is precedent to think that the
+* Cao and Yamins (2021) introduce the Contravariance Principle: the idea that, if we want to uncover solutions to problems that are common between brains and models, we should focus on hard problems.
+The reason is that, if a
+  * hard in the sense that it requires satsifying multiple potentially competing constraints at once, then there are likely to be only a small number of ways to solve it.
+So
+  * we expect different systems that solve the same hard problem to converge to the same solution (see also Huh+ 2024; Hosseini+ 2024a).
+  * If a problem is relatively simple, then we might expect many different solutions to work.
+    * algorithms that have been proposed for sorting numbers in an array.
+  * vision constraints (e.g., fast processing, reliable transmission of input, invariance to different light conditions, among many others).
+Therefore, we
+  * We see this
+    not only in the comparison of humans vs. neural networks, but also in the
+    * humans vs. monkeys (Rajalingham+ 2018), and
+    * primates vs animals whose visual cortices arise from totally different evolutionary phylogenies, such as cephalopods (Pungor+ 2023).
+* lang constraints (storage of lexical items, generalization to novel contexts, fast processing, etc.).
+And as we have discussed, large Transformer-based
+  * massive literature on linguistic interpretability in Transformers, which we partially reviewed in Section 2.2, has revealed
+  * representational strategies in neural networks that lead to correct novel predictions about human performance (Lakretz+ 2021), and
+  * the way that Transformers process syntactic features like agreement cues has close parallels with independently proposed cognitive frameworks for modeling human lang processing based on cue-based retrieval (Lewis and Vasishth, 2005; Ryu and Lewis, 2021; Timkey and Linzen, 2023).
+* in silico insight and inspiration, hugely useful in other areas of cognition

-## 3.2 Understanding LM success requires rethinking language learning
+## 3.2 Understanding LM success requires rethinking lang learning

-### 3.2.1 The significance of the learning problem in linguistics and cog sci
+### 3.2.1 The significance of the learning problem in ling and cog sci

 * indu bias (Mitchell, 1980; Goyal and Bengio, 2022)
   * knowledge brought to the learning process by a learner beyond the data,